Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

   action={{
     name: "Start Camera Follow Object",
     category: "camera",
-    description: "Follow the object continuosly with the given ID, maintaining a specified offset and smoothing the movement using a lerp factor.
+    description: "Follow the object continuosly with the given placeholder object, maintaining a specified offset and smoothing the movement using a lerp factor.
 You can stop following by using <i>Stop Camera Following Object</i> Action"
 ,
 parameters: [
-  { name: "Object Id", description: "The ID of the object to follow." }, { name: "Offset X", description: "Camera offset along the X-axis." }, { name: "Offset Y", description: "Camera offset along the Y-axis." }, { name: "Offset Z", description: "Camera offset along the Z-axis." },
+  { name: "Object", description: "The placeholder of the object to follow." }, { name: "Offset X", description: "Camera offset along the X-axis." }, { name: "Offset Y", description: "Camera offset along the Y-axis." }, { name: "Offset Z", description: "Camera offset along the Z-axis." },